Shiva1706/Shiva1706/README.md

 - 👋 Hi, I’m @Shiva1706
-- 👀 I’m interested in Python, Machine Learning, Depp Learning and Web Development.
+- 👀 I’m interested in Python, Machine Learning, Depp Learning and Flutter app Development.
-- 🌱 I’m currently learning Machine learning.
+- 🌱 I’m currently learning Machine learning and Flutter.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...